Free-Software-Melbourne/FSM-Licensing/slides/intro.md

-### What is copyright?
+### What is Copyright?

 <hr />

-Copyright

-- legal right created by the law of a country
+- Legal right created by the law of a country
-- grants the creator of an original work exclusive rights for its use and distribution
+- Grants the creator of a work exclusive rights for its use and distribution
-- assigned automatically to the author of any work
+- Assigned automatically to the author of any work

 Note:
 legal right - according to each contry